 Nominations are open for the following categories:

 - The Premier's Prize for Writing for Children valued at $15,000.
-This award will recognise quality writing for children (0-12) in any genre by an author/s residing in Western Australia and published in 2019.
-Self-published titles are eligible;
+This category recognises quality writing for children (0-12) in any genre by an author/s residing in Western Australia and published in 2020.
+Self-published titles are eligible.

 Comments attributed to Culture and the Arts Minister David Templeman:

-"The State Library is a fitting place to hold the awards as it is a home of education, learning and literature; a community hub where writing is cherished and celebrated."
+"The State Library is a fitting place to hold the Awards as it is a home of education, learning and literature; a community hub where writing and reading are cherished and celebrated."